chef/automate/components/automate-chef-io/content/docs/backup.md

 }
 ```

-## Backup to GCS (Google Cloud Storage Bucket)
+## Backup to GCS

-Backups can be stored in an existing GCS bucket.
-You will need to [generate a service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) with the `storage.admin` permission for the project the bucket is associated with.
+To store backups in an existing Google Cloud Storage (GCS) bucket, [generate a service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) with the `storage.admin` permission for the associated project and GCS bucket, and use the supported GCS-related settings below:

-The following settings are supported:

 ```toml
 [global.v1.backups]